JackSzwergold/Cheat-Sheets/content/NodeJS - Installing PhantomJS via a NPM on Ubuntu.md

 > Building PhantomJS from source takes a very long time, anywhere from 30 minutes to several hours (depending on the machine configuration).
 It is recommended to use the pre-made binary packages on supported operating systems.

 Just say `y` to that and wait.
 And wait.
 And wait.

-***

-*NodeJS - Installing PhantomJS via a NPM on Ubuntu (c) by Jack Szwergold; written on September 22, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*